toptensoftware/flashy/flashy/README.md

 ## Packet Size

 All communications between Flashy and the bootloader is done using binary data packets.
-Most of these packets are quite small except with uploading image data in which case they're 4K (by default).
+Most of these packets are quite small except when uploading image data in which case they're 4K (by default).

 This default was chosen as it gives a good balance between performance, reliability and overhead.

-If your having reliability issues you can try reducing either the `--flashBaud:NNN` setting or you can try using a smaller packet size with the `--packetSize:NNN` option.
+If you're having reliability issues you can try reducing either the `--flashBaud:NNN` setting or you can try using a smaller packet size with the `--packetSize:NNN` option.